itxmuneebfarid/CLI-coder-base-agent/README.md

 # Features
 Interactive conversational CLI with welcome banner and colored output

-# Single-query mode (one-off prompts from command line)

 # File mode: read prompt from a file and return AI response

 Graceful handling of Ctrl+C / EOF and missing files

-Colorized output using colorama with a plain-text fallback

-# Version flag (--version) and cross-platform terminal-clear support

 # Requirements
 Python 3.8+

 argparse, sys, os (standard)

-colorama (optional but recommended)

 Your AI agent implementation exposing load_agent() and agent.invoke(...)